Rob Thompson (director)

 Rob Thompson is an American television director, producer and screenwriter.

-As a director, some his credits include L.A.
+As a director, his most notable credits include L.A.
 Law, The Wonder Years, Doogie Howser, M.D., Dream On, Ed, The Chris Isaak Show, Monk and Northern Exposure.
 He won a Primetime Emmy Award for his work in the latter series as a part of the producing and writing team in 1992.